 A total of 10 universities in the Netherlands appear in the Global University Employability Ranking 2018, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
 The ranking reveals which universities recruiters at top companies think are the best at preparing students for the workplace.

 Top universities in the world for employability

 Top universities in the United States for employability

 Top universities in the UK for employability

 Top universities in Australia for employability

 Top universities in Germany for employability

-At TU Delft, constructive partnerships with companies is valued just as much as in-depth knowledge and cutting-edge creativity.
+At Delft University of Technology, constructive partnerships with companies are valued just as much as in-depth knowledge and cutting-edge creativity.
 The university aims to transform technological innovations into practical applications that can be used by society.